mj-km/makinteractlab.github.io/_projects/ToonNote_2021.md

 ### References

-DaYe Kang, Tony Hoi, Nicolai Marquardt, Bilge Mutlu, and Andrea BIanchi.
-2021. **ToonNote: Improving Communication in Computational Notebooks Using Interactive Data Comics**.
-To appear in _CHI 2021_.
+DaYe Kang, Tony Ho, Nicolai Marquardt, Bilge Mutlu, and Andrea Bianchi.
+2021. **ToonNote: Improving Communication in Computational Notebooks Using Interactive Data Comics**. <i>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems</i>.
+Association for Computing Machinery, New York, NY, USA, Article 727, 1–14.
+DOI:https://doi.org/10.1145/3411764.3445434

 <!-- DO NOT CHANGE MANUALLY -->